johnuopini/gradle-getlocalization-plugin/Readme.md

 A Gradle plugin to manage Android project translations through GetLocalization

 ## Basic usage
-Just add the plugin to the build dependencies and provide getlocalization account info, the plugin will download all the translations which have more than 50% of pprogress (this can be changed by adding the option progress = XX to the getlocalization closure).
+Just add the plugin to the build dependencies and provide getlocalization account info, the plugin will create a task called "downloadTranslations" to download all the translations which have more than 50% of pprogress (this can be changed by adding the option progress = XX to the getlocalization closure).

 ```gradle
 buildscript {